Artist Redin Winter. Photo by Jim Carmody.

 About Redin Winter

-I didn’t grow up dreaming of being a painter.
+I didn’t grow up dreaming of being a painter, but always an artist.

-I wanted to be a star—dancing, acting, performing my way through life with a kind of defiant light.
-For a while, I did just that: working in theater, running a performing arts center, even signing with Top International Modeling Agency Wilhelmina Models and living between stages, studios, and photo sets.
+I spent my first several decades working in theater, running a performing arts center, even signing with Top International Modeling Agency Wilhelmina Models and living between stages, studios, and photo sets.

-My college roommate was a painter—occasional nights spent listening to Leonard Cohen, Tom Waits, Annie Lennox, Nine Inch Nails, and experimenting with color and line in the margins of our lives.
-I made art as a whisper, not a shout—something I sporadically returned to every so often like a secret ritual.
+My college roommate was a painter who gave me the opportunity to play with paint—occasional nights spent listening to Leonard Cohen, Tom Waits, Annie Lennox, Nine Inch Nails, and experimenting with color and line in the margins of our lives.
+I made art as something I sporadically returned to every so often like a secret ritual.

-Eventually, I followed my academic passions into a doctorate in Performance Studies.
+I followed my academic passions into a doctorate in Performance Studies.
 I studied embodiment, theatre history, feminist theory, abjection.
 I planned to teach, to stay in that world of rigorous thought.
-But after years of adjuncting, I felt emptied.
-The life I built no longer fit the shape of my soul.
+But after years of adjuncting, I felt called to make, to use my hands again the way I did when building sets for the theatre.

 When my husband gifted me an easel, I picked up a brush—not with a plan, but with quiet urgency.
 I began painting every day.
 It gave me something nothing else could: a way to feel deeply without needing to explain.
 A quiet connection.
 A kind of healing.